perlwasm/talk-perlcic-2020/index.md

 Note:
 You can also call WebAssembly from Perl!

 1. Again, we provide the WebAssembly text inline here.
-This module has two functions, one is internal which calls the external function that we will have to provide from Perl.
+This module has two functions,
+2. One is imported from Perl called hello
+3. The other is exported from this module and called run
-2. Next we create a Wasmtime func object
+4. Next we create a Wasmtime func object for our Perl callback
-3. When we create the instnace object this time, we have to provide the callback
+5. When we create the instance object this time, we have to provide the callback.
+In this case we have just one import, but if you have more than one you have to provide them in the same order in which they are declared in the WebAssembly.
-4. Finally we can call the WebAssembly run function which calls the Perl callack which prints out hello world.
+6. Finally we can call the WebAssembly run function which calls the Perl callack which prints out hello world.

 ---